-Standardized protocols were followed (Appendix A) that included slight revisions from previous years to better accommodate population modeling by University of Washington PhD candidate Amanda Warlick.

-This regional collaborative effort included not only volunteer monitors in Clallam County, but also Whidbey Island and South Puget Sound.
-Clallam field data sheets are shown in Appendix A.
+Standardized protocols were followed (Appendix A) revised in 2019 to better accommodate population modeling by University of Washington PhD candidate Amanda Warlick.
+This regional collaborative effort included not only volunteer monitors in Clallam County, but also Whidbey Island, South Puget Sound and new sites in Kitsap.
+Clallam field data sheets are shown in Appendix A. The monitoring datasheets are provided in separate files.